Find Trusted Heat Pump Repair Specialists Near You

 Several signs indicate that your heat pump may need repair or maintenance:

-• Insufficient Heating or Cooling: If your heat pump is not working efficiently, it may need repair.
+• Insufficient Heating or Cooling: If your heat pump is not heating or cooling your space efficiently, it may need repair.

 • Increased Energy Bills: A significant rise in your energy bills could be a sign of a heat pump malfunction.

-• Strange Noises: Unusual noises like hissing, gurgling, or rattling coming from your heat pump indicate that something is wrong and you should have it checked out.
+• Strange Noises: Unusual sounds like hissing, gurgling, or rattling coming from your heat pump indicate that something is wrong and you should have it checked out.

 • Short Cycling: If the unit turns on and off frequently, it could be a sign of a problem.